MetaTrading: An Immersion-Aware Model Trading Framework for Vehicular Metaverse Services: System Model

 \item {\textbf{\textit{Local Training}}: Each MU, for example, MU $m$, trains $\jmath _{n}^{(r)}$ with the most recently collected data $X_{mn}^{(r)}$ by stochastic gradient descent (SGD) within certain local rounds.
 The number of local training rounds depends on its local accuracy threshold.}

-\item {\textbf{\textit{Uploading and Aggregation}}: MUs transmit their updated local model $\jmath _{mn}^{(r)}$ to the AI engine of MSP $n$.
-After receiving all the updated models, the MSP $n$'s AI engine aggregates them through the following weighted average:
+\item {\textbf{\textit{Uploading and Aggregation}}: MUs transmit their local updates $\jmath _{mn}^{(r)}$ to the AI engine of MSP $n$.
+Upon receiving all the local updates, the MSP $n$'s AI engine aggregates them through the following weighted average:

 and then obtains the new global model $\jmath_{n}^{(r+1)}$ for the next iteration.}

 \item {\textbf{\textit{Model Utilization}}: After global aggregation, MSP $n$'s AR engine obtains an updated global model that can be used for corresponding 3D modeling and other functions~\cite{AR}.
 The global rounds are iterated until a specific requirement is met, such as reaching a certain level of accuracy or a deadline.}} \end{itemize}